tamershahin/grails-redis-flexible-cache/README.md

 Grails Flexible Cache Redis Plugin
 ==================================

 This plugin is an alternative to [redis-cache-plugin].
-It is better that [redis-cache-plugin] because it gives the possibility to set the expire time in seconds for every cached key, and provides a service, annotations and injected methods to perform entry caching and eviction.
+It is better than [redis-cache-plugin] because it gives the possibility to set the expire time in seconds for every cached key, and provides a service, annotations and injected methods to perform entry caching and eviction.
 The [redis-plugin] plugin also provides the possibility to set a TTL for a cached entry (using the provided `@Memoize` annotation), but it lacks the option to serialize any kind of Serializable objects: you are forced to be fully aware of what is being saved into cache each time (in [redis-plugin] you can save Domain object, list of